killuazoldyckreal/Telecord/README.md

 ## Usage

+Telecord must have Admin permissions in Telegram Group for functioning.
 Once Telecord is up and running, you can interact with it using various commands:

 ### Telegram-side commands
 - `/start`: Starts the Telecord bot